drchase55/NNU_nih_python_jrc/README.md

   - Tutorial 3: Data Structures
   - Tutorial 4: Functions
 - Project
-  - Using NCBI sequences
+  - Tutorial 5: Using NCBI sequences
-  - SOLUTIONS for Using NCBI sequences
+  - Tutorial 5 Project Answer (SOLUTIONS for Using NCBI sequences)

 **Submodule 2 - Intro to Data Science with Python**